Jonah Heim Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in the league.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.96).
+- The Blue Jays have a 3.91 team ERA that ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to surrender 96 total home runs at a clip of 1.4 per game (third-most in baseball).
+- The Blue Jays give up the third-most home runs in baseball (97 total, 1.4 per game).

-- The right-hander's last time out came on Sunday against the Minnesota Twins, when he tossed 4 2/3 innings, surrendering six earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.